Viewing applications and selecting scouts

 Scouts will begin to submit applications as soon as your research advisor launches your screener.
 Use scout ratings, filters, and sorting tools to help pick scouts that are right for your mission.

 - Notes, tags, + groups

 - Export screener data

 - Closing your screener

 All scouts who are not knocked out will come into your screener as "Unlabeled."
-Scouts who have been knocked out (terminated or disqualified) by questions in your screener will automatically be put into the “Bad Fit” category, which will automatically be toggled off — so that you don’t spend time reviewing applications that aren’t relevant to you.
+Scouts who have been knocked out (i.e., terminated or disqualified) by questions in your screener will automatically be put into the “Bad Fit” category, which will automatically be toggled off so that you don’t spend time reviewing scouts who aren't a good fit for your mission.

-From there, you will use scout ratings to determine which scouts you want to invite to your mission:
+From there, you will use potential fits to determine which scouts you want to invite to your mission:

 - Good Fit: Good for the mission and a good quality application